-An agreed Revenue Agent's Report (RAR) must be reported on an amended return using the appropriate Form AR1100CT or AR1100CTX (refer to Amended Return instructions).
+An agreed Revenue Agent's Report (RAR) must be reported on an amended return using the appropriate Form AR1100CT.
 The RAR must be reported to this State within 180 days after the receipt of the RAR or supplemental report reflecting correct net income of taxpayer.
 ACA 26-18-306(b)(1-3) states that a refund shall not be paid if the amended return is filed on or after the 181st day following receipt of the notice from the IRS.
 Any additional tax and interest must be paid with the amended return or a refund must be requested on an amended return if applicable.
 Statute of limitations will remain open for three (3) years for assessment of tax if a taxpayer fails to disclose Federal Revenue Agent's Report.